platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 Self-service Grid plans don't include a CDN by default, but you can set up one at any time, such as [Fastly](./fastly.md) or [Cloudflare](./cloudflare.md).

-## `CNAME` records
+## DNS records

-To start routing client traffic through your CDN, create `CNAME` records for your domain names through your DNS provider.
+To start routing client traffic through your CDN, several specific records on your DNS are required.
+These usually are the `_acme-challenge` subdomain and `CNAME` records.
+You can create these records for your domain names through your DNS provider.
-For more information, see you DNS provider's official documentation.
+For more information, see you DNS and your CDN provider's official documentations.

 Note that [`CNAME` records can't point to apex domains](../steps/dns.md), but most CDN providers offer workarounds.
 For example, Fastly offers [Anycast options](./fastly.md#3-handle-apex-domains) and Cloudflare offers [`CNAME` flattening](./cloudflare.md#3-handle-apex-domains).

 ## Host header forwarding

 When an HTTP request is made to a website, the client adds a `Host` header to the request.
 The value of this header is the domain name the request is made to.
 When a server hosts multiple websites, like what a CDN does, it can use the `Host` header to identify which domain to access to handle the request.

 When a request is made from a client to fetch a resource on a CDN edge server, the `Host` header value is rewritten to point to the CDN.
 If the requested resource isn't cached on the edge server, the edge server makes a request to the Platform.sh server to pull and cache the resource.

 For this process to be successful, set an `X-Forwarded-Host` header to forward the original `Host` header value to the Platform.sh server.
 Use your root domain as the value of your `X-Forwarded-Host` header, for example: `example.com`.

 To ensure your app handles the `X-Forwarded-Host` header, you might need to adjust your app configuration.
 For more information on how to set up an `X-Forwarded-Host` HTTP header, see your CDN provider's official documentation.

 ## Disable the Platform.sh router cache

 When you use a CDN, the Platform.sh router [HTTP caching](../../define-routes/cache.md) becomes redundant.
 To disable it, change your cache configuration for the routes behind a CDN to the following: